TrueBlocks/trueblocks-khedra/book/src/_index.md

 # The Khedra Book

-**Khedra** (pronounced *kay-drah*) is an all-in-one tool for indexing, publishing, and sharing the Unchained Index and monitoring addresses any on EVM-compatible blockchains.
+**Khedra** (prononced *kɛd-ɾɑ*) is an all-in-one "long-running" tool for indexing and sharing the Unchained Index and monitoring individual addresses on EVM-compatible blockchains.

-The tool creates and shares the [Unchained Index](https://trueblocks.io/papers/2023/specification-for-the-unchained-index-v2.0.0-release.pdf) which is a permissionless index of "address appearances," including appearances in event logs, execution traces, smart contract state, staking or block rewards, prefund allocations and many other locations.
+The tool creates and shares the [Unchained Index](https://trueblocks.io/papers/2023/specification-for-the-unchained-index-v2.0.0-release.pdf) which is a permissionless index of "address appearances," including appearances in event logs, execution traces, incoming transactions, modifications to smart contract state, staking or block rewards, prefund allocations and many other locations.

-This detailed indexing allows for near-perfect monitoring and notifications of address activity, native and ERC-20 account balance histories, address auditing and accounting, and even custom indexing.
+This detailed indexing allows for near-perfect monitoring and notifications of address activity, which leads to many benefits.
+The benefits include native and ERC-20 account balance histories, address auditing and accounting, and even custom indexing.
 It works for any address on any chain (as long as you have access to the chain's RPC).

 *Enjoy!*